eligold/BOOSTGAUGE2040/README.md

 #### Inspiration:

 1. ] https://youtu.be/pbqgrv5YSf0
     I saw this video first, it is for a custom shift knob gear select indicator.
 While not the same screen it definitely got the creative gears turning so to speak.
-It is a video from a series detailing that extremely cool project and the creator upir is worth a follow if you like cars and gadgets.
+It is a video from a series detailing that extremely cool project and the creator [upir](https://www.youtube.com/@upir_upir) is worth a follow if you like cars and also gadgets.
 1. ] https://youtu.be/cZTx7T9uwA4
     Boost gauge using image series
 1. ] https://youtu.be/A00CvNi1rzQ
     Temperature gauge using another few different series of images
 1. ] https://youtu.be/i-TA3Xwja64
     Using the meters widget from a port of lvgl v8 to programatically generate gauges, first one I stumbled upon like this.
-Shared no source code.```
+Shared no source code.
 1. ] https://youtu.be/y_H7HM0oyoo
     Another set of gauges based on static images.
-Doesn't benefit from the configurability of lvgl instead ysing only the lower level TFT_eSPI driver.
+Doesn't benefit from the configurability of lvgl instead using only the lower level TFT_eSPI driver.
 1. ] https://youtu.be/gsTP7zljSBg
     Another project based on images with more dynamic sprite utilization.
 1. ] https://youtu.be/mqSe_uMpxIs